What is organisation?

 Revise frequently

 - Ensure you understand the course content as you go, rather than cramming at the end of semester.
-A common mistake students make is to spend the university session attending lectures and tutorials, and completing assignments as they are due, but failing to do any sort of revision throughout the session until exam time.
-If there’s something that you don’t completely understand, make sure you seek help sooner rather than later.
+If there is something you don't completely understand, make sure you seek help before you reach a crisis-point.

 Identify your learning style

 - Identify how you tend to learn best and use this to your advantage when studying.
-Using approaches that work best for you, such as writing out notes, creating mind-maps, using flash cards or reciting out loud, can assist with the effectiveness of your revisions.
+Using approaches that work best for you, such as writing out notes, creating mind-maps, using flash cards or reciting out loud, working with peers or alone can assist with the effectiveness of your revisions.

 Overcome procrastination